FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/monsters.md

 * After battle, in alert state, monsters try to freeroam and investigate danger sounds if `npc_active_after_combat` is set.
 * Monsters forget their enemies if they didn't see an enemy for some period of time and `npc_forget_enemy_time` is set.
 * When look for cover from danger, monsters will try to just run away if could not find a cover.
+* When monster's path to the scripted sequence is blocked by an ally monster, the first monster will ask the second one to move away.

 ## Path finding changes